 We’re only a small island, but Marco offers great shopping with lots of great one-of-a-kind stores... we have everything covered right here so there’s no need to go further afield.
 There are many small malls and stand alone shops dotted around the island but our main shopping centers are:

 An up-market shopping and dining area on North Collier Blvd which backs onto Smokehouse bay and offers a marina, three restaurants with waterfront open air seating and an open air bar which often has live entertainment.
 It is also home to several great ladies' clothing and accessory stores and it also has yacht sales, a yoga studio and ice cream parlor.

-Located on the north west corner of the intersection of N Collier Blvd and Bald Eagle Drive this plaza houses an outlet store, pharmacy, ice cream, florist, jewelers, beauty salon, pools supply store, surf shop and realtor.
+Located on the north west corner of the intersection of N Collier Blvd and Bald Eagle Drive this plaza houses an outlet store, pharmacy, ice cream, jewelers, beauty salon, pools supply store, surf shop and realtor.

 Marco Town Center Mall

 The courtyard at Marco Walk is the center of night-time activity on the island.
-Five separate, and very different restaurants, offer indoor and pretty outdoor seating in the central courtyard There’s also a movie theater (where you can enjoy anything from a beer to a full meal while watching the film), and several clothing stores as well as optical, spa, hair and nail services, ice cream and real estate.
+Five separate, and very different restaurants, offer indoor and pretty outdoor seating in the central courtyard There’s also a movie theater (where you can enjoy anything from a beer to a full meal while watching the film), and several clothing stores as well as optical, vintage home goods and crafts, spa, hair and nail services, ice cream and real estate.
 Don't miss the fabulous gelato and gourmet chocolate store which now has a wine cantina offering a nightly samplings and a relaxing place to enjoy an after dinner glass of champagne or wine accompanied by handmade truffles.